sdrdh/guessgame/frontend/DEVELOPMENT.md

-**Amplify not configured**: Check `aws-config.ts` and `+layout.svelte` **GraphQL unauthorized**: Verify JWT token and auth mode **Subscriptions not working**: Check AppSync endpoint and credentials **Price stuck**: Check Coinbase API accessibility
+**Amplify not configured**: Check `aws-config.ts` and `+layout.svelte` **GraphQL unauthorized**: Verify JWT token and auth mode **Subscriptions not working**:
+  - Check AppSync endpoint and credentials
+  - Verify mutation response fields match subscription filter fields
+  - Ensure filtered attributes are defined in both the subscription schema and mutation response type (e.g., if filtering by `userId`, it must be in the mutation's return type)
+  - Check browser console for WebSocket connection errors **Price stuck**: Check Coinbase API accessibility